 February and July for day programs

-If you're studying during the evening or self-paced, you can enrol throughout the year.
+If you're studying during the evening, you can enrol throughout the year.
 If enrolling outside the normal start dates of February and July, you may be required to return in the following year to complete outstanding units

 Full time: 6 months (3 days per week)